asseco-pst/watch-your-language/async.md

 man
 ```

 But can you explain me why?
-If I would defined `0` instead `5000` the result would be different?
+If I had defined `0` instead of `5000`, the result would be different?

 <br>
 Let's see how it behaves with regards to the call stack and then we get our answer.